How to manage BibLaTeX across time and cultures#

 |

 The double quotes preserve the string exactly as written.
-Another example is:
+Another example, which applies to normal English

 1